 To Make the Pecan Crust:

-• Place the sugar, flour, ground pecans, and salt in the bowl of a food processor, and pulse briefly until everything is well-blended.
-Add the cold cubed butter and pulse until it is in small pea-sized pieces.
-Separate the egg, and add the egg yolk to the bowl of the food processor, pulsing in long 5-second bursts until the dough starts clumping together.
+• Add butter and egg yolk: Add the cold cubed butter and pulse until it is in small pea-sized pieces.
+Separate the egg and place the whites to the side.
+Add the egg yolk to the bowl of the food processor, pulsing in long 5-second bursts until the dough starts clumping together.

-• Press the dough in an even layer into the bottom and sides of the pan.
-Freeze the shell for 30 minutes, and while it’s in the freezer, preheat the oven to 375 degrees F. Spray the top of the tart dough with nonstick spray, then press a sheet of foil onto the shell, shiny side down, and fill the foil with dry beans, rice, or pie weights.
+• Prepare to bake: While the shell is in the freezer, preheat the oven to 375°F (190°C).
+Remove the crust from the freezer and spray the top of the tart dough with nonstick spray, then press a sheet of foil onto the shell, shiny side down, and fill the foil with dry beans, rice, or pie weights.

-• Bake the tart shell for 20-25 minutes, until the sides start to take on a little color and the center no longer looks raw, then carefully remove the foil and weights.
-Brush the bottom and sides of the shell with the beaten egg white.
+• Bake uncovered, cool: Beat the previously set aside egg white.
+Brush the bottom and sides of the shell with the beaten white.
 Bake for an additional 10-12 minutes, until the shell is golden brown.
-You might want to cover the sides with foil to prevent them from getting too dark.
+Watch the shell carefully; if needed, cover the sides with foil to prevent them from getting too dark.
 Let the shell cool completely before filling it.

 To Make the Fresh Peach Filling:

-• Combine the peach puree, sugar, starch, water, and lemon juice in a medium saucepan, and whisk until smooth.
-Place the pan over medium heat and cook it, whisking often, until it is bubbling, noticeably thick, and has become translucent.
-This will probably take 8-10 minutes.
+• Cook peach sauce until thick: Place the pan over medium heat and cook it, whisking often, until it is bubbling, noticeably thick, and has become translucent, about 8-10 minutes.
 Whisk often so it does not scorch on the bottom.
-It is very important that you cook it long enough on the stove for the starch to thicken the filling, otherwise the filling will not set.
+It is very important that you cook it long enough on the stove for the starch to thicken the sauce, otherwise the filling will not set.

-• Once thick and translucent, remove the pan from the heat and stir in most of the remaining peach slices—reserve about 2 dozen very thin slices for decorating the top.
-Place the pan with the warm filling in the refrigerator for about 10 minutes—you want it to cool down to room temperature, but not set completely.
+• Chill filling, spread into tart: Place the pan with the warm filling in the refrigerator for about 10 minutes—you want it to cool down to room temperature, but not set completely.
 Once it is no longer hot, pour the filling into the baked and cooled tart shell, and spread it into an even layer.

-• Top the tart with the reserved peach slices, fanning them out over the top.
+• Decorate and set: Fan out the reserved peach slices over the top of the tart.
 Refrigerate the tart to set it completely, for at least 3 hours.

+• Serve and enjoy!
 Once set, cut it into slices and serve with a big pile of whipped cream on top!

-• This tart is best enjoyed within a day of making it.
+This tart is best enjoyed within a day of making it.
 It can be eaten for several days after that, but the tart shell will eventually get soggy and the texture will suffer.

 Recipe Notes

-The tart dough contains ground pecans, but if you don’t have them, you can substitute other ground nuts, or just an equal amount of flour.
+Tart dough variations: The tart dough contains ground pecans, but if you don’t have them, you can substitute other ground nuts, or just an equal amount of flour.
 If you’re pressed for time, you can use a fully-baked deep dish pie shell instead.

 Measuring Tips